lux0rdev/launch-school/LS220/notes/03_pointer_based_techniques.md

 The Start-End Pointers approach involves using two pointers, namely the `start` and `end` pointers.
 These pointers define a segment within the list, and by manipulating them, we can efficiently process the elements within that segment.
 This technique is particularly useful in solving subarray problems, such as finding the longest increasing subarray or determining if an array is a palindrome.

-The start-end pointer strategy is a powerful optimization technique commonly used for solving problems on sorted arrays.
+The start-end pointer strategy is a powerful optimization technique commonly used for solving problems on sorted arrays, or partially sorted arrays.

 ### Sample problem